ArchiDAO/ArchiDAONFT/README.md

 # ArchiDAO governance
  The basic premise of ArchiDAO is that we use a multi-governance system- the ArchiDAO NFT acts as your Identity and credentials and is used to govern the DAO in important decisions - for fast decisions on a daily basis ArchiDAO uses Snapshot and its own ENS, to allow for say selecting a background for a workshop or a particular tutorial in a workshop.
 For Project governance, ArchiDAO uses its own ERC20 token which has both staking and project governance mechanisms, to apply into projects.
 As such only members who are staked on a project can govern that project.
 Hence a member has three ways to influence and participate in decisions: govern via their ArchiDAO NFT, make choices via Snapshot, and stake to participate in a project's outcome via governance tokens.

- This takes place as we believe that governance rights should not be really transferable.
+ This takes place as we believe that governance rights of the organisation should not be really transferable.
 See [Soulbound tokens](https://vitalik.ca/general/2022/01/26/soulbound.html) for a more in depth explanation.

  Important Governance platforms:
 [Tally](https://www.tally.xyz/)